Des Traditions – Auckland – #1 Curry in New Zealand – Outstanding Lamb Karahi

 Bigger pieces of Lamb than are served at home, and in keeping with what Alison had served, the portion was substantial.
 The Salad looked nothing special and the Rice was not excessive.
 Whether the accompanying Dips were both dairy-free and gluten-free was never established.
 Alison trod carefully and there was no reaction afterwards.
 She cleared her plate.

 Catered for dairy and gluten free, unexpectedly delicious.
-I’ll definitely catch me back again.
+I’ll definitely come back again.

 Lamb Kabsa